 Looking back over the years of comments, we can see just how rapidly the FDA responds to reports of problems like this.
 (Yes, we are being facetious.)
 This trouble related to cetirizine or levocetirizine withdrawal has been obvious to ordinary consumers like our readers for quite a long time.

 We published this case report in our syndicated newspaper column back in May, 2010:

 Q. I have had terrible trouble trying to stop taking Zyrtec (the generic is cetirizine).
 After using this antihistamine for about three years while having allergy shots, I first attempted to stop taking it in preparation for allergy testing.
 Within three days, my entire body itched.
 It was so horrible that I was crying and preparing to go to the hospital for relief.

 Confused by the relentless itching, I forgot and took a Zyrtec by accident.
 Lo and behold, before I could get dressed and get in the car, my symptoms were GONE.
 Now, seven years later, I have tried unsuccessfully at least 10 times to quit this drug, and the reaction is more severe each time.

 Today while I was researching this problem online, I found a community of thousands of people who have had the same problems I have.
 There should be better warnings about this withdrawal problem.

-We were gratified to discover that an alert reader (B.) posted this to PeoplesPharmacy.com:
+An alert reader (B.) posted this to PeoplesPharmacy.com: